Research

 Broader Methodological Interests

 Beyond research design, my work encompasses longitudinal data analysis, mixed-effects and multilevel models, mediation analysis, general latent variable models, finite mixture modeling, statistical classification and discrimination, bootstrap methods, Monte Carlo simulation design, and psychometric theory.
 These methods are not siloed; they often combine synergistically to address complex research questions.
 Statistical computing undergirds this work, with most of my methodological developments implemented in R packages (including MBESS, BUCCS, and SMRD) that make these tools accessible to applied researchers.
-A unifying theme across my research is methodological cross-fertilization.
-Techniques developed in one discipline frequently remain unknown to adjacent fields facing similar analytical challenges.
-By working across traditional disciplinary boundaries, I identify opportunities to adapt and refine methods for new contexts, elevating methodological practice across multiple domains.
-This interdisciplinary perspective enriches both the methods themselves and the substantive research they enable.

 I collaborate extensively with applied researchers on projects ranging from focused investigator-initiated studies to large-scale federally funded initiatives.
 These partnerships provide opportunities to develop new methods in response to real analytical challenges and to apply existing techniques in novel contexts.
 If you believe my methodological expertise could advance your research, I welcome inquiries.
 While my capacity for new collaborations depends on current commitments and project fit, I’m particularly interested in partnerships that involve complex design questions, novel measurement challenges, or opportunities for methodological innovation.